How to make a Golden Milk drink that helps your gums

 Investing a little extra to cure tooth decay

 Where I do choose to invest more money for teeth healing nutrition is usually on a small selection of staple foods of very high, though not highest, quality, and one supplement.
-As a household of two adults living in New Zealand, we spend about $75 per week on these foods (which is about $25 more than we could spend on less healing, or harmful, versions of these staples).

 Cod Liver Oil

-Nordic Naturals Arctic Cod Liver Oil (without added vitamin D) is cold-pressed so not quite as teeth healing as the fermented brands of Green Pastures and Rosita.
+Nordic Naturals Arctic Cod Liver Oil (without added vitamin D) is cold-pressed so not quite as teeth healing as the fermented brands of Amorica, Green Pastures and Rosita.
 However, it is the brand I healed, and have maintained, my teeth with so it works well enough for me at about $50 per month.
-I order it online from I-Herb which is the most affordable source of high quality supplements and has unbelievably cheap postage- even to New Zealand.
+I order it online from I-Herb which is the most affordable source of high quality supplements and cheap postage- even to New Zealand.
 (This is a rewards link, so if you do choose to purchase from I-Herb you will receive 5% off of your order, and I may receive a small discount on my next order too.
 Win win!)

 Non-organic, grass-fed Butter